Tornado outbreak rips across Deep South; at least 5 dead - WTMJ

 Associated Press

-Tornadoes and severe storms have torn through the Deep South, killing at least five people as strong winds splintered trees, wrecked homes and downed power lines.
+OHATCHEE, Ala.
+(AP) — Tornadoes and severe storms tore through the Deep South, killing at least five people as strong winds splintered trees, wrecked homes and downed power lines.

 The tornado outbreak rolled into western Georgia early Friday.
-Meteorologists said one large, dangerous tornado moved through Newnan and surrounding communities in the Atlanta metro area.
+One large, dangerous tornado moved through Newnan and surrounding communities in the Atlanta metro area, meteorologists said.

 A day earlier, a sheriff in eastern Alabama said a tornado cut a diagonal line through his county, striking mostly rural areas.